-Monolayer Graphene on SiO₂/Si (4" Wafer) - Fully Covered
+Monolayer Graphene on SiO₂/Si - Fully Covered - Processed in Clean Room Class 1000

-Our monolayer graphene on SiO2/Si (4” Wafer, fully covered) is a bidimensional material produced by CVD and transferred to a circular substrate of Si/SiO2 (300nm) by a wet transfer process.
+Our monolayer graphene on SiO2/Si (fully covered) is a bidimensional material produced by CVD and transferred to a circular substrate of Si/SiO2 (300nm) by a wet transfer process.
 We consider it to be a benchmark product in the graphene market - not only for its excellent quality, but also for its shape, size and number of applications.

 - · Thickness (theoretical): 0.345 nm

 - · FET Electron Mobility on Al2O3 passivated SiO2/Si: 6900 cm2 /Vs (doi: http://dx.doi.org/10.1063/1.4972847)